ananaymathur/SummarizeMe/README.md

 ### Using the application

 To use the application, run the gui.py file.
-This will open a user interface through which all the features of the application can be used.
+This will open a user interface through which all the application features can be used.
 The application opens on a main menu which has 3 buttons leading to the features:

 1. Medium Articles:

    This was the original feature planned.
 This feature displays a list of titles of Medium articles.
 Clicking on any of these article titles opens a new window where you can read the summary of that article.
 There is also a button to show the full article if you want to read the whole thing.
 Closing this summary window takes you back to the list of Medium articles and there is a button to take you back to the main menu.

+2. Article link:

+   This is a new feature that I added to the project.
+This feature allows you to enter the URL of a web article into a text box, clicking submit then opens a new window which displays the summary of the article and also has an option to show the entire article in case you want to look at it too.
+Closing the summary window brings you back to the link summarizer page where you can paste other links or click the button to return to the main menu.

+3. Custom summarize:

+   This is a new feature I added to the project.
+This feature allows you to input any text into the text box, clicking the submit button then summarize the text entered.
+In the summary window you can see the summarized version as well as the original text entered.
+Closing the summary window brings you back to the custom summarizer page where you can enter other text or click the button to return to the main menu.